 ABOUT US

-United Coalition of Animals (UCAN) was founded in 2001, to stop the endless cycle of unwanted births of cats and dogs and the resulting euthanasia of those homeless cats and dogs in local shelters.
+We were founded in 2001, to stop the endless cycle of accidental and unwanted births of cats and dogs which resulted in the euthanasia of homeless cats and dogs in Greater Cincinnati shelters.
 At that time, over 70,000 puppies and kittens were being born each day in the U.S., compared to 10,000 humans, and over half of those born were accidental, unwanted litters.
-As a result, millions of cats and dogs entered U.S. shelters each year and over 6 million of them were being euthanized.
+As a result, millions of cats and dogs entered U.S. shelters each year and millions of them were being euthanized due to lack of space and resources at those shelters.

-As a 501(c)(3) charitable organization, thanks to generous donors and grants, we are able to save lives of cats and dogs in our community by:
+As a 501(c)(3) charitable organization, thanks to generous donors and grants, we are able to save lives of cats and dogs in our community every day by:

-• Preventing costly illnesses by offering low-cost core vaccines.
+- Preventing costly illnesses that force owners to surrender their beloved pets to shelters by offering low-cost or free core vaccines.

 Spay/Neuter Services

 On April 16, 2007, we opened our high-volume, low-cost spay/neuter clinic in a leased facility in the Queensgate area of Cincinnati.
 Our clinic is based upon the ASPCA Spay/Neuter Alliance low-cost, high volume spay/neuter clinic model which has been implemented successfully in hundreds of other communities across the United States.
 That model addresses the two main reasons people do not sterilize their pets: cost and lack of access to spay/neuter services.
-We eliminate both of those impediments by offering low-cost spay/neuter services (free to those who cannot afford to pay anything through generous grants and donations) and free transports to our clinic from several surrounding counties in Southwest Ohio, Northern Kentucky and Southeast Indiana.
-We focus our spay/neuter efforts on shelters and rescues, families living in poverty, and community cats.
+We eliminate both of those impediments by offering professional, low-cost spay/neuter surgeries, free to those who cannot afford to pay anything through generous grants and donations.

 In 2014, thanks to a generous capital grant from The Joanie Bernard Foundation, we purchased our own building and opened our state-of-the-art clinic at 2830 Colerain Avenue in the Camp Washington area of Cincinnati.

-As a result of the spay/neuter efforts by us and the other high-volume spay/neuter clinics across the country, the number of animals entering U.S. shelters each year has decreased to approximately 6 million and the number of those being euthanized has decreased to approximately 1.5 million.
-While that is tremendous progress, that is still too many homeless pets entering shelters and being euthanized, and we still have more work to do!
+As a result of the hundreds of thousands of spay/neuter surgeries performed by us, the number of animals entering Greater Cincinnati shelters each year has decreased, as has the resulting euthanasia of those homeless cats and dogs.
+While that is tremendous progress, there are still too many homeless pets entering shelters and community cats reproducing unchecked in our community, so we still have more work to do!

 Wellness Services